getodk/docs/docs/central-api-project-management.rst

                   - boolean

+                    .. raw:: html

-                    Whether the Project is archived or not. ``null``\  is equivalent to ``false``\ .
-All this does is sort the Project to the bottom of the list and disable management features in the web management application.
+                      <p>Whether the Project is archived or not. <code>null</code> is equivalent to <code>false</code>.
+All this does is sort the Project to the bottom of the list and disable management features in the web management application.</p>

                     Example: ``none``
                 * - appUsers